The Second World War (book series): Analysis

 In the chapters on the Middle East, Churchill initially wrote that he wanted to arm the Jews of the Palestine Mandate (modern Israel), but was blocked by Field Marshal Archibald Wavell, who commanded the Commonwealth forces in the Middle East.
 The first draft included the line: "All our military men disliked the Jews and loved the Arabs.
 General Wavell was no exception.
 Some of my trusted ministers like Lord Lloyd and of course, the Foreign Office, were all pro-Arab if they not actually anti-Semitic".
 Sir Norman Brook told Churchill to delete that sentence, saying it was not helpful towards Britain's image in the Middle East.
 Churchill wrote in Their Finest Hour that he wanted to sack Wavell as Middle East commander-in-chief in the summer of 1940 and to replace him with one of his favourite generals, Bernard Freyberg of New Zealand.
-Only the objections that Freyberg, who had never commanded anything larger than a division, did not have the personality for high command led him to retain Wavell despite his lack of confidence in him.
-An entire chapter is devoted to Churchill's decision in August 1940 to send 154 tanks,-which were half of the entire tank force in the United Kingdom,-to Egypt (which Italy had invaded) through the shorter and more dangerous route through the Mediterranean rather the longer and more safer route via the Cape of Good Hope.
+Only the objections that Freyberg, who had never commanded anything larger than a division, and whom did not have the personality for high command, led him to retain Wavell despite his lack of confidence in him.
+An entire chapter is devoted to Churchill's decision in August 1940 to send 154 tanks, which were half of the entire tank force in the United Kingdom, to Egypt (which Italy had invaded) through the shorter and more dangerous route through the Mediterranean rather than the longer and more safer route via the Cape of Good Hope.
 Churchill wrote correctly that the First Sea Lord, Admiral Sir Dudley Pound, thought the Mediterranean route was too dangerous, but he did not mention in the final draft the idea originated with the Chief of the Imperial General Staff, General Sir John Dill.
 The first drafts had mentioned Dill's role, but Eden who was serving as the War Secretary at the time wanted to share credit for the bold decision to send the tanks to Egypt, and had Dill's role eliminated.